otrebski/sbt-flaky/README.md

 sbt clean "flaky firstFail"
 ```

+## Sending reports to slack
+To send report to Slack, set SLACK_HOOKID variable with your Slack hook id.
+For example if your slack hook is `https://hooks.slack.com/services/AAAAAAAAA/BBBBBBBBB/CCCCCCCCCCCCCCCCCCCCCCCC `, run sbt with command line like this:
+`sbt -DSLACK_HOOKID=AAAAAAAAA/BBBBBBBBB/CCCCCCCCCCCCCCCCCCCCCCCC clean "flaky times=1"`

 ## How it works.
 Command `flaky` execute `test` task mulitplie times.
 After every test iteration, test results from `./target/test-reports` is moved to `./target/flaky-report/<ITERATION>`.
 Test taks is run for X times, for X minutes or untill first failing test task.
 All tests results are used to calculate success ratio for every test.